alrevuelta/myblog/_posts/2024-09-18-ergodicity.md

 \frac{1}{n} \sum_{i=1}^{n} f(t_i) = \frac{1}{n} \sum_{i=1}^{n} f_i
 $$

-We can the term on the left the **time average**.
+We call the term on the left the **time average**.
 This is a single person flipping the coin multiple times.
 The one on the right is the **ensemble average**, which is multiple people flipping a coin once.

 Let’s model the coin flip with Python, using a Bernoulli process, where the odds of success are always `0.5`.